fmerg/pymerkle/docs/decoupling.rst

 No commitment is by default included in the produced proof (this behaviour may be controlled via the *commit* kwarg of `.generate_audit_proof`_).
-In order to validate the proof, we need to manually provide the commitment as follows:
+In order to verify the proof, we need to manually provide the commitment as follows:

 .. code-block:: python